MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault-onprem.md

 To complete this task, you'll need the user name of the service account that runs the [!INCLUDE[server](../developer/includes/server.md)].

-1. If not already done, import your key vault certificate to the local certificate store for your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server computer.
+1. If not already done, import your key vault certificate to the local certificate store for the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server computer.

     1. You can import the certificate either using the [MMC snap-in](/dotnet/framework/wcf/feature-details/how-to-view-certificates-with-the-mmc-snap-in) or [Import-Certificate cmdlet](/powershell/module/pkiclient/import-certificate) from a Windows PowerShell prompt.